Decentralized Identity & Wallets Explained (2025)

 Do I need a new wallet to use decentralized identity?

-No. Many existing wallets support SIWE and DID/VC presentations through plugins or companion apps.
-Smart wallets enhance this with policy enforcement.
+No. Many wallets support SIWE and DID or VC presentation through plugins or companion apps.
+Smart wallets add policy enforcement on top.

 What if my phone is lost?

-Use guardian recovery + hardware fallback.
-Identity-aided recovery reduces the risk of losing a seed while keeping control in your hands.
+Use guardian recovery and a hardware fallback stored off-site.
+Identity-aided recovery reduces seed loss risk while keeping control with you.

 Will this work across EVM and non-EVM?

-Identity presentations are cheap on L2s.
-Policy checks can be subsidized by paymasters.
-On non-EVM chains, costs depend on the wallet and relayer model.
+Identity presentations on L2s are inexpensive.
+Policy checks can be subsidized with paymasters.
+On non-EVM chains, costs depend on wallet and relayer models.

 Leave a Reply